thecryptosopher/Mad-Tesla/METERNETU.md

 Because they learn from the internal path of being, they were able to intuit 6000+ years ago sciences of today

-"Program of Order" is in charge of regulating the social behavious of people
+**"Program of Order"** is in charge of regulating the social behavious of people [Social Structures]

 Morality, wealth, spirituality & prosperity

-True Reality deals with the techniques of communicating with the director of the automations within us, in order to gain access to the power, storehouse of information, and the host of shaping factors of our lives
+True Reality deals with the techniques of communicating with **the director of the automations within us**, in order to gain access to the power, storehouse of information, and the host of shaping factors of our lives

 Dominant cultures, people are directed outside themselves for moral guidance